Friday, March 6, 2026 3:33:23 AM

-Posted: 3 hours ago
+Posted: 2 months ago

 Growing tobacco begins long before planting—with the selection of a suitable field and variety.
 After all, randomly selecting a variety and field rarely results in a high-quality commercial product.
 The right combination of variety, growing conditions, and methods (particularly fertilizers and irrigation) is the foundation for harvesting a high-quality crop.